Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 | 8 - 12        | Apprentice  | `1d20+5`   | `+40%` of crafting price |
 | 13 - 16       | Journeyman  | `1d20+10`  | `+60%` of crafting price |
 | 17 - 20       | Master      | `1d20+20`  | `+80%` of crafting price |

+### Legendary Search
+#### When a character reaches level 17, they can begin a search for a legendary magical item.
+To begin a legendary search, write a request in the [#Legendary Search Request Channel](https://discord.com/channels/638910062244528158/772629967087075338).
+The request can be for any item of Legendary rarity.
+Alternatively, with Big Mans approval, you can work with a DM to search for an upgraded version of an item of lesser rarity that would make it qualify as Legendary, an entirely homebrewed item, or something else of equal value.
+Finding your legendary item will take 1d6+6 Legendary Search downtimes.
+The DM that accepts your request will roll this number in secret.
+Every 2-3 downtimes, the sponsoring DM will run a session for your character in their quest to find their item.
+You cannot take any Legendary Search downtimes while until this session is completed.
+As an example, Joe Blow wants the CLoak of Invisibility.
+He writes a request that is accepted by a DM, who then rolls that it will take 8 downtimes to find the item.
+Joe completes 2 Legendary Search downtimes.
+His DM tells him that he will have to complete a session to find a source of information for the item.
+He cannot complete his 3rd Legendary Search downtime until that session is completed.
+When Joe completes 5 downtimes, his DM tells him he needs to complete a session to find the temple where the cloak is hidden, and cannot complete any more downtimes until that session is completed.
+When Joe completes his 8th Legendary Search downtime, his DM runs the final session where Joe goes into the temple and receives his prize.